strazdinsg/miscscripts/vmset/Readme.md

 When the servers are booted the first time they wil automatically install all missing updates and then reboot.
-So, if you log into them quickly after creation (within 5-minutes -ish) you should not be supprised if the VM suddenly reboots.
+So, if you log into them quickly after creation (within 5-minutes -ish) you should not be surprised if the VM suddenly reboots.

 ### The LDAP-Based approach

 At the LDAP-based approach each VM will be created with the required configuration to allow NTNU-users to log in.
-In addition an 'administrator' accound is created which uses ssh-keys to authenticate, to allow a 'backdoor' in for the course-responsible(s).
+In addition, an 'administrator' account is created which uses ssh-keys to authenticate, to allow a 'backdoor' in for the course-responsible(s).

-The admin-key is set in the script, so change the line adminkey=... to whatever key you would like to use for this purpose.
+The admin-key is set in the script, so change the line `adminkey=...` to whatever key you would like to use for this purpose.

 Create a file which lists the machines you want, and which ntnu usernames should